Search This Blog

 1883-88 George Robinson.

-1888- 1901 Frederick Coleshill, who had moved from the Sadler's Arms West Street Marlow.
-Wife Lottie also served behind bar.
+1888- 1901 Frederick Coleshill, who had moved from the Sadler's Arms, West Street Marlow.
+Wife Lottie also served behind the bar.

 1902 briefly widow Lottie Coleshill then Thomas Willis.

 1905-15 Francis William Styles.
 In 1905 Francis assaulted by two troublesome customers who entered the pub without his permission and then refused to leave.
-One of those who gave evidence when the nearby landlord of the Royal Oak killed his brother in his fight.
-For this case see here
+Francis was one of those who gave evidence when the nearby landlord of the Royal Oak killed his brother in a fight.
+For this case see here.

 1933-34 Richard Arthur Milliard.